testfairy/docs/docs/03_Android/06_Customizing_feedback_dialog.md

-TestFairy's Android SDK allows customization of the way the in-app feedback module works.
+TestFairy's Android SDK enables customization of how the in-app feedback module works.
 You can change behavior and modify requirements.

-- `setBrowserUrl`: Open a web browser instead of built-in dialog (eg, a questionnaire)
+- `setBrowserUrl`: Open a web browser instead of a built-in dialog (eg, a questionnaire).
-- `setEmailFieldVisible`: Should email input text be displayed?
+- `setEmailFieldVisible`: Whether or not email input text should be displayed.
-- `setEmailMandatory`: Do people have to identify when submitting feedback?
+- `setEmailMandatory`: Whether or not people have to identify themselves when submitting feedback.
-- `setCallback`: Get notified when a feedback has been sent
+- `setCallback`: Get notified when a feedback has been sent.

 #### setBrowserUrl(String url)

-You can setBrowserUrl, so Testfairy will open the yours url for the user feedbak.
+You can setBrowserUrl, so Testfairy will open the yours url for the user feedback.

 ```java
 FeedbackOptions feedbackOptions = new FeedbackOptions.Builder()